-Nepal has so many ethnicity , religions, different dialogue and traditions in each and every region this is why there are many festivals in Nepal.
+Nepal has so many ethnicities, religions, different dialogue, and traditions in each and every region this is why there are many festivals in Nepal.

-The dates and month may differ every year from Nepali Luna calendar Bikram Sambath B.S. to common christens calendar A.D but in general these are the festivals in Nepal.
+The dates and month may differ every year from Nepali Luna calendar Bikram Sambath B.S. to common christen calendar A.D but in general, these are the festivals in Nepal.

 Jan 12: Tol Lhosar of Tibetan Buddhism calendar this year 2015 Year of the Sheep celebrated among Gurung community throughout the country.

 Sonam Lhosar of Tibetan Buddhism calendar this year 2015 Year of the Sheep celebrated among Tamang tribe community throughout the country.

 Lord Shiva is one of Nepal’s most popular gods.
 During Maha Shivaratri, his “Great Night”, followers throughout the Indian sub-continent crowd the Pashupati temple to worship him.
 Colorful Sadhus, the wanderings sages who emulate Shiva, rub ashes over their bodies, give lectures to disciples, meditate, or practice yoga.
 Devotees pray to Shiva’s image inside the temple at midnight and may queue for up to six hours to look at the image.
 Bonfires are lit, neighbors and friends share food, and devotees enjoy two days and a night of music, song, and dance throughout the Pashupatinath complex and in the streets.